ernestpascual/simple-react-full-stack/README.md

     ```

 Above, we have modified editor configurations.
 Alternatively, this can be configured at the project level by following [this article](https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99).

+#### Built for heroku

+This repository is built to be deployed in Heroku.
+I used this for my own projects and I think it might help some people.